Rajat-Karahe/ScheduleManagementAPI/README.md

 ## Link:- https://schedulemgmt.herokuapp.com/

-This is a Calendar Schedule Management API Users
+This is a Calendar Schedule Management API for Users

 Following are the features provided:
 1. Users can register themselves with a unique username and emailId along with strong password.